esamattis/angry-caching-proxy/README.md

 It works by doing very angry caching (forever!) for the actual package files.
 This should be ok as long as the package authors won't override already uploaded packages.
 It is a very bad practice by package authors and happens rarely.
-If it happens anyway you can always clear the cache from a web interface.
+If it happens anyway you can always clear the cache from the web interface of Angry Caching Proxy.

 ## Install